micmejia/bible-dump/AMPC/2 Timothy/2 Tim 3.md

-And how from your childhood you have had a knowledge of _and_ been acquainted with the sacred Writings, which are able to instruct you _and_ give you the understanding for salvation which comes through faith in Christ Jesus [through the [^b]leaning of the entire human personality on God in Christ Jesus in absolute trust and confidence in His power, wisdom, and goodness].
+And how from your childhood you have had a knowledge of _and_ been acquainted with the sacred Writings, which are able to instruct you _and_ give you the understanding for salvation which comes through faith in Christ Jesus [through the leaning of the entire human personality on God in Christ Jesus in absolute trust and confidence in His power, wisdom, and goodness].